-We rely on third-party suppliers to supply components of t:slim and of our potential future products.
+We rely on third-party suppliers to supply components of t:slim, t:flex and of our potential future products, including our disposable cartridges.
 For example, we rely on plastic injection molding companies to provide plastic molded components, electronic manufacturing suppliers to provide electronic assemblies, and machining companies to provide machined mechanical components.
+We also purchase all of our infusion sets and pump accessories from third-party suppliers.
 For our business strategy to be successful, our suppliers must be able to provide us with components in sufficient quantities, in compliance with regulatory requirements and quality control standards, in accordance with agreed upon specifications, at acceptable costs and on a timely basis.
 Increases in our product sales, whether forecasted or unanticipated, could strain the ability of our suppliers to deliver an increasingly large supply of components in a manner that meets these various requirements.